~

 You may recall a large auction earlier this year (February) where Bonhams had a great number of Doctor Who items of interest -

-Doctor Who memorabilia were sold this afternoon at Bonhams, Knightsbridge, many selling for three, four or five times their pre-sale estimate.
+In a packed saleroom 163 lots from the BBC archive of Doctor Who memorabilia were sold this afternoon at Bonhams, Knightsbridge, many selling for three, four or five times their pre-sale estimate.
 The sale achieved a total of £253,158 with 100% of lots sold.
 As the world's longest running science fiction television programme, Doctor Who has attracted a cult following.
 The sale saw fans and collectors entering bidding wars in an attempt to acquire authentic, screen-used props.
 Competition was fierce and the top lot was an Imperial Dalek (Mk 1) which achieved an estimate-busting price of £20,400 (estimate £2,500-3,500).
 A second Imperial Dalek (Mk 2) made an equally impressive £15,600 – both going to telephone bidders.
 Cybermen, who featured regularly in the Classic series proved very popular with the most expensive achieving £9,600 – nearly five times its pre-sale estimate of £1,800-2,500.
 Two versions of the Malus from 'The Awakening' episode were also bought for high prices.
 Lot 114 – a large Malus mask went for £3,000 and the Malus miniature made £1,920.
 David Tennant was a highly popular Doctor with more than 10 million people tuning in to see his last adventure over Christmas.
 A pale blue shirt worn by him in various episodes was snapped up for £1,260 – nearly five times the pre-sale estimate.
 Several items from Voyage of the Damned – the 2007 Christmas special in which Kylie Minogue starred as his assistant, Astrid Peth, were also on offer.
 Astrid's waitress outfit was bought for £3,120.
 Stephanie Connell, Entertainment Memorabilia Specialist at Bonhams, comments: "This is a fantastic result proving what an iconic show Doctor Who is.
 Collectors for both the new and classic series were out in force today – demonstrating the continuing popularity of both series - and Bonhams are delighted to have held such a high profile sale."

 Bonhams